ad-si/Transity/readme.md

 Simple, but also incomplete.
 Where did the money come from, where did it go?
 This led to double entry bookkeeping.
-Whenever you add some money to an account you have to remove the same amount from another.
+Whenever you add some money to an account, you have to remove the same amount from another.

 ```txt